Xe/site/blog/social-quandry-devops-2022-03-17.markdown

 silos.
 I have seen this evolve into cultural resentment.

-[Not to say that this phenomenon is exclusive to inter-department ties, I've also seen it happen intra-department ties over choice of programming language.](conversation://Cadey/coffee)
+[Not to say that this phenomenon is exclusive to inter-department ties, I've also seen it happen intra-department over choice of programming language.](conversation://Cadey/coffee)

 As far as the main differences go, development usually sees what could be.
 What new things could exist and what steps you need to take to get people there.
 This